shakedshoshan/social-media-sport-pred/README.md

 # Social Media Sport Prediction App

 This project is a comprehensive social media platform focused on sports predictions.
-It allows users to engage with sports events by making predictions, joining groups, and interacting with other users through posts, comments, and real-time chat.
+It allows users to engage with sports events by making predictions, joining groups, and interacting with other users through posts, comments, and chat.

 ## Features